About our school

 Community

-Can I attended a school council meeting?
+Can I attend a school council meeting?

 School council meetings would normally be open to the school community.
 Visitors or observers can be present at a council meeting with the agreement of the principal and a decision of council.
 There may be times when, for the purpose of confidentiality or other reasons, a council meeting needs to be closed.
 The school council determines the need for a closed meeting.
 Please contact the school before attending a school council meeting.
 You can view the Victorian Education and Training website for further information on School Council Meetings.